CPEAwesomeness/7seg/README.md

 Arduino Pro Micro into the project board in order to provide timing functions for the project's hardware, as well as a firmware backup to demonstrate creating a hardware-equivalent programmed state machine.

+## HOW?!:
+This project also uses [Arduino-Makefile](http://github.com/sudar/Arduino-Makefile).
+It's really cool!
+Develop on Arduino from your favorite Linux text editor.